freegroup/electra/data/shapes/global/video/geometry/FlipHorizontal.md

-# Flip Horizontal

 A flip (mirror effect) is done by reversing the pixels horizontally or vertically.